7 Best Home Warranty Companies in Arizona 2025

 Add-on coverages include pool/spa, septic systems, stand-alone freezers, and more, plus the company's GreenPlus option to replace appliances with Energy Star-certified alternatives.

 Pricing for Home Warranty of America is in line with national averages.
-The Premier Plan runs about $50 per month, with the average for Premier PLUS coverage just under $60.
+The Premier Plan runs about $50 per month, with the standard for Premier PLUS coverage just under $60.

 Prices of Home Warranty of America's Plans